 Another large change is the Remake System replacing the former Scout System.
 Here you can customize the game to your liking, changing the items that appear in a dungeon, synthesizing items to create new ones, and increasing the strength of monsters in a dungeons to name a few.
 The system is brilliant, allowing you to tailor the game to your liking.
 It also adds great replayability for previously visited dungeons for the opportunities to find new items or battle greater foes.
 In addition to the Remake System, new characters have been added to the game.
 These characters are oddly based on real world video game companies like CyperConnect2 and games like Tekken.
 Re;Birth1 also brings new music and voice acting to the remake to entice fans of the original to pick up the game a second time.

 It is delightful to see a developer take feedback on a game and then fix the major problems with its design.
 A remake forHyperdimension Neptunia was definitely needed and I am happy to report that Re;Birth1 is a success.
-This is one to look into for fans of anime girls or someone looking for their RPG fix.Note: The Hyperdimension Neptunia Re;Birth1 review was written based on a digital PlayStation Vita version of the game.
+This is one to look into for fans of anime girls or someone looking for their RPG fix.Note: Hyperdimension Neptunia Re;Birth1 was reviewed on PlayStation Vita.
+A digital copy of the game provided by the publisher.